Browse Items (7 total)

 Architect O'Neil Ford had originally commissioned three lamps of a different pattern and deeper hue, but two were presumably broken and…

 A sticker on this pottery lamp reads, "Individually handcrafted, 1980 Ceramic Design, San Antonio, Texas 78209."
-We presume that these were also made by the Beaumont Mood Lighting Company.
+After researching the company's name, we found that Charlene "Charlie" deJori was the artist behind the company.

-Ten ceramic lamps hang from a dropped ceiling made of wooden sticks.
-The lamps were glazed elephant blue (see middle picture), a favorite color of O'Neil Ford.
+Ten Beamont Mood ceramic lamps hang from a dropped ceiling.
+They are a salmon color with an elephant blue glaze, said to be a favorite color of O'Neil Fords.

-This area was created during the 1968 expansion of the building.
-The pottery lamps were…
+The area was created during the 1968 expansion of the building.

 Globe on south pergola